Transfer in Ballroom Dance:

 Variety in Styling: Of course, the same pattern can (and should) have different styling when the dance-context changes, due to differences in music, tempo, rhythm, mood/attitude, skill of partner, and relationship with partner.
 In some ways this is analogous to variations in musical styles — as illustrated in a book I bought that included a phonograph record with the same tune played in many styles (swing jazz, be bop, blues, march, classical, dixieland, rock,...)* — and similar variations occur when the same dance pattern is used with different stylings in different dance-contexts.

 * Two responsibilities of a leader are: don't injure your partner, and help them look good.
 Of course, how you do these will depend on your partner.
 Some of my partners seemed able to cope with anything I could do (within reason), no matter how complex or fast, but others have been less nimble and skillful.
 So I adjust.
-At two extremes... elderly ladies at a community center, who were less nimble-strong-skillful so our patterns were easier & slower, by contrast with... a younger lady at a church dance (held in the Monona Center with a medium-size dance floor plus a larger area with low-pile carpet that was smooth but with high friction, not ideal for a follower who must make fast movements that are unplanned) and after the dance I noticed she was wearing high heels; I said “if I was wearing those heels, within a few seconds I would have been on the ground with sprained ankles” and she said “with enough practice we can become very skillful at doing difficult things in heels.”
+At two extremes... elderly ladies at a community center, who were less nimble-strong-skillful, more vulnerable to injury, so our patterns were easier & slower, by contrast with... a medium-young lady at a church dance, held in the Monona Center with a hardwood dance floor plus a larger area with low-pile carpet that was smooth but with high friction, that wasn't ideal for a follower who must make fast movements that are unplanned.
+After the dance I noticed she was wearing high heels; I said “if I was wearing those heels, within a few seconds I would have been on the ground with sprained ankles” and she said “with enough practice we can become very skillful at doing difficult things in heels.”

 * Although using “variations on a theme” is useful for teaching, in dancing or music, the usual reason for musicians to adjust style is when they want to express themselves artistically.
 Musicians like to play their own version(s) of a song.
-For example, I've heard Summertime in a wide variety of styles by many different bands (i.e. teams of musicians) who each performed it with excellent quality to make wonderful music, in very different ways.
+For example, I've heard many versions of Summertime played in a wide variety of styles by many bands (i.e. teams of musicians) and each team performed it with excellent quality to make wonderful music, in very different ways.

-* My learning-and-teaching experiences with juggling were especially useful because some of its teaching strategies would (with some adapting) be useful for helping students learn new dancing patterns.
-But useful insights also have come from teaching other mental-and-physical skills (music theory & improvisation and tennis) plus strategies (for learning, and for solving problems), and science (physics & chemistry & design process), math, and more.
+* My learning-and-teaching experiences with juggling have been especially relevant because some of its teaching strategies would (with some adapting) be useful for helping students learn new dancing patterns.
+But useful insights also have come from teaching other mental-and-physical skills (music theory & improvisation and tennis) plus strategies (for learning, and for solving problems), and even from science (physics & chemistry & problem-solving design thinking) & math, and more.

-The beginning of this page — it's an introduction to explain why I'm writing it in 2012 — includes important principles of physics-and-physiology followed by some observations about typical classes and teaching techniques.
+The beginning of this page — to explain why I'm writing it in 2012 — includes basic principles of physics-and-physiology followed by some observations about typical classes and teaching techniques.
 Below are additional comments about each of these, plus Movements with Rhythm and Principles for Transfer:

 Physics-and-Physiology